One|HR: Defining Our Future. The Rise of HR as Thought Leaders and Culture Shifters

 - Organizational Culture: The HR Connection – This session will impart an understanding of what organization culture is, why it is important, and how HR can help support an organization’s effort to influence culture.

-- Today’s Workforce Issues
+Track Two: Today’s Workforce Issues

 - Diversity Balance in the Workforce – Session attendees will explore pragmatic strategies to balancing diversity in the workforce such as advancing underrepresented talent, confronting marginalizing behaviors, diversifying the leadership bench, and engaging an aging workforce.